Kimi K2: Open Agentic Intelligence: Pre-training

 \paragraph{Knowledge Data Rephrasing} Pre-training on natural, knowledge-intensive text presents a trade-off: a single epoch is insufficient for comprehensive knowledge absorption, while multi-epoch repetition yields diminishing returns and increases the risk of overfitting.
 To improve the token utility of high-quality knowledge tokens, we propose a synthetic rephrasing framework composed of the following key components:

-\begin{itemize} \item \textbf{Style- and perspective-diverse prompting:} To enhance linguistic diversity while maintaining factual integrity, we apply a range of carefully engineered prompts.
+\begin{itemize} \item \textbf{Style- and perspective-diverse prompting:} Inspired by WRAP~\citep{maini2024rephrasingwebrecipecompute}, we apply a range of carefully engineered prompts to enhance linguistic diversity while maintaining factual integrity.
 These prompts guide a large language model to generate faithful rephrasings of the original texts in varied styles and from different perspectives.

 \item \textbf{Chunk-wise autoregressive generation:} To preserve global coherence and avoid information loss in long documents, we adopt a chunk-based autoregressive rewriting strategy.
 Texts are divided into segments, rephrased individually, and then stitched back together to form complete passages.
 This method mitigates implicit output length limitations that typically exist with LLMs.
 An overview of this pipeline is presented in Figure~\ref{fig:rephrase_pipeline}.